It’s been a major bucket list item: Visiting Japan during cherry blossom season. Or sakura, as the flowers are known in local parlance.

 Which led me to wondering: Is cherry blossom a skincare treasure as well as being one of the prettiest flowers known to humankind?

 Turns out that yes, cherry blossom is not the national flower of the world’s most skincare-conscious country for nothing.
-The pretty blooms, which appear in everything from Tatcha’s Cherry Blossom Camellia Lip Balm to The Body Shop’s Japanese Cherry Blossom Lotion, are skincare saviours par extraordinaire.
+The pretty blooms, which appear in everything from Estée Lauder Micro Essence Skin Activating Treatment Lotion Fresh with Sakura Ferment to Shu Uemura Sakura Refreshing Cleansing Oil, are skincare saviours par extraordinaire (scroll right down for the best skincare products with this rare ingredient).

 How?
 Let me count the ways.